The best places to live in Jacksonville

 Riverside and Avondale

 Historic Riverside and Avondale present a unique mix of culture, charm and modern design.
-Home to the world-class Cummer Museum of Arts and the fabulous dining options of the Five Points district, vibey bars and quirky thrifts shops on every corner, the area has plenty for residents to see and do.
+Home to the fabulous dining options of the Five Points district, vibey bars and quirky thrift shops on every corner, the area has plenty for residents to see and do.
 The neighbourhood's population is predominantly younger people with the disposable income to take full advantage of the neighbourhood’s amenities and attractions.
 While luxury waterfront homes and upscale apartment buildings are the norm here, there is still a strong sense of community and urban charm about the place.

-Arlington, located on the east side of Jacksonville, is home to the famous Fort Caroline Memorial.
-Despite being quite close to downtown Jax, Arlington retains a typically suburban sense.
+Arlington, located on the east side of Jacksonville, is adjacent to the beautiful wetlands and forests of the Timucuan Ecological and Historical Preserve.
+Despite being quite close to downtown Jacksonville, Arlington retains a typically suburban sense.
 That said, arrivals will quickly learn that there is much to discover in this historic district, including a solid range of dining options, busy bars and evening entertainment offerings.
-Residents are also just a stone's throw away from the Timucuan Ecological and Historical Preserve – a magical setting for a wide variety of outdoor pursuits.
 Arlington residents tend to be young couples, families and people who generally enjoy spending time outdoors.

 Suburban life in Jacksonville